 From the Hopewell park, I continued to Point Pleasant, West Virginia to spend the night.
 John Keel has been very influential in my investigations and he made Point Pleasant his second home (see my post on Keel).
 Although I never crossed paths with the Mothman, I enjoyed seeing his statue up close:

-On my way to Parkersburgh the next morning, I saw the ominous cooling towers of a nuclear power station not far from the Ohio river.
+On my way to Parkersburgh the next morning, I saw the ominous cooling towers of a nuclear power station close to the Ohio river.
 I wondered what archaeologists of the far future would say after they dig this monstrosity out of a dirt hill millions of years in the future; “it was a strange kind of magic they employed and quite dangerous”!

 At Parkersburgh, the dealership clerk told me I had to wait 2 weeks for the next appointment.
 I asked if there was another local repair shop that could help.
 The place he sent me had a parking lot full of cars to be fixed and a very tired-looking mechanic.
 I went inside the office anyway.
 Fortunately for me, the receptionist was busy on the phone and so the owner came out of his office to speak with me.
 After learning I was far from home, he took my car for a spin to investigate the problem.